Introduction to Strength Training

 Additionally, the benefits of strength training may extend beyond improvements in actual performance as strength training in endurance athletes has been shown to have the potential to prevent overuse injuries (1).
 This may be due to strength training increasing the resiliency of your muscles, ligaments, and tendons through an increase in their overall strength as well as a correction of muscle imbalances across joints.
 The stronger your muscles are and the more balance that strength is across all of your joints, the better able you are to handle the repetitive stress of endurance sport.

 A properly performed and technically sound strength training program has many benefits for endurance athletes.
-Next week, part II of this series will dive deeper into the practical recommendations for endurance athletes when it comes to designing and implementing a strength training program.
+In part II of this series, I will dive deeper into some practical recommendations for endurance athletes when it comes to designing and implementing a strength training program.